Skip to main content

 Biography

-Naomi Asay was born to Jerome Asay Sr. and Nancy Jane Meeks Asay on February 3, 1898, in Hatch, Utah.
+Naomi Asay Anderson Jensen was born to Jerome Asay Sr. and Nancy Jane Meeks Asay on February 3, 1898, in Hatch, Utah.
 She had 10 siblings and was the second youngest.
-Naomi was great in school and a talented musician.
-In 1920, sne married Ervin Andrew Anderson.
-They had three children together, but unfortunately, Ervin died just six years later.
-In 1931, she married Hyrum Jensen, who with she had two daughters.
-She completed a bachelor's and master's degree at Minnesota State University.
+In 1920, Nancy married Ervin Andrew Anderson.
+They had three children together.
+Unfortunately, Ervin died just six years after their marriage due to a mining accident.
+In 1931, she married Hyrum Jensen, with whom she had two daughters.
+She completed bachelor's and master's degrees at Minnesota State University.

 O. J. Anderson and family